tkhamez/neucore/doc/documentation.md

 ## Authentication of third-party Applications

+An application must first be created by an app administrator and assigned to an app manager, who can then generate the app secret.

 Apps are authenticated using an HTTP authorization header.

 The authorization string is composed of the word Bearer followed by a base64-encoded